Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - The Demilitarized zone (DMZ)

 These modules were focused on understanding System and Network Defense.
 I'm thrilled to proceed in this path.....Journey with me ☺️

+Day 27: 100 Days of Cybersecurity

+Tuesday,29th July 2025.

+Today, I continued with the Network Defense course, completing Modules 3 and 4, I also took the Checkpoint Exam as required.
+Some of the key topics I covered include:

+- Access control
+- Physical Access Control
+- Logical Access Control
+- Administrative Access Control
+- File Access Control
+- AAA usage and operations

+Focusing on Access Control, these topics were incredibly informative......Journey with Me ☺️